sigasi/sigasi_insights/faq.md

 	* **Window > Preferences > General > Appearance > Label Decorations > Sigasi Problem Decorator**
 	* **Window > Preferences > General > Appearance > Label Decorations > Library Decorator**

 ##  I get lots of errors in files that are not even really a part of my project.
-Can I hide them?
+Can I hide them? {: #junk-files}

 Legacy projects tend to accumulate files that are no longer needed in the projects.
 These files are still on your disk, or even in your revision control system, but the scripts don't feed them to the simulator or to the synthesis tools any more.
 These junk files can accumulate over time.